learnlatex/learnlatex.github.io/en/more-10.md

 # Unicode Math

-As will be seen in [Lesson 14](lesson-14) There are variant TeX engines that use OpenType fonts.
-By default these engines still use classic TeX math fonts but you may use the `unicode-math` package to use OpenType Math fonts.
+As will be seen in [Lesson 14](lesson-14) there are variant TeX engines that use OpenType fonts.
+By default, these engines still use classic TeX math fonts but you may use the `unicode-math` package to use OpenType Math fonts.
 The details of this package are beyond this course and we refer you to the
 [package documentation](https://texdoc.net/pkg/unicode-math).
-However we give a small example here.
+However, we give a small example here.

 ```
 % !TEX xelatex